dixcart/Index-Server-Front-end/README.md

 For Retriever to do anything, you must have installed the Indexing Service and created a catalog.
 Indexing server can handle many file types through additional iFilters which can be downloaded for free or paid for.

+Indexing Server will obey file permissions, so if you set up IIS to use pass-through authentication, you can index your entire file store and users will only get results that they have access to.

 For some more details, see [my answer on Stack Overflow](http://stackoverflow.com/questions/6817291/indexing-files-and-searching-them-through-web-application/6830824#6830824), which led to this being open sourced.

 Install